Uber Fires Drivers Based On 'Racially Biased' Star Rating System, Lawsuit Claims

 "He noticed riders cancelling ride requests after he had already accepted the ride and the rider was able to view his picture.
 He also experienced riders asking where he was from in an unfriendly way," according to the suit.

 Before Liu could file the federal lawsuit, he had to first file a discrimination complaint with the Equal Employment Opportunity Commission.
-It did not make a determination on his case and dismissed it in August.
+It did not make a determination on his case and dismissed it in August, allowing him to pursue the claim in court.

 The suit comes eight days before voters in California will decide the future of ride-hailing in the state.